-- 1.1 The Human Resources Cycles of ELSA constitutes a framework to be implemented throughout the Network and in all areas of activity provided, with the purpose of increasing the quality and quantity of ELSA members in the member countries. - 1.2 This section of the Decision Book shall only be regarded as a summary of the Human Resources Cycles of ELSA, which constitutes a separate comprehensive framework.
+- 1.1 The Human Resources Model of ELSA constitutes a framework to be implemented throughout the Network and in all areas of activity provided, with the purpose of increasing the quality and quantity of ELSA Members in the Member countries. - 1.2 This section of the Decision Book shall only be regarded as a summary of the Human Resources Model of ELSA, which constitutes a separate comprehensive framework.

-2. The core structural provisions of the Human Resources Cycles
+2. The Human Resources Model of ELSA